takahirox/tiny-web-metaverse/README.md

 $ MEDIASOUP_ANNOUNCED_IP=your_ip_address docker compose up
 ```

-Access https:// + your domain name (https://yourdomain.com if your domain name
+Access https:// + your domain name (ex: https://yourdomain.com if your domain name
 is "yourdomain.com") on web browser when the programs start.

 ### Running cost estimation